egemen-dev/shortest_path_algorithm/README.md

 # Shortest Path Algorithm
+Dijkstra’s Algorithm is a pathfinding algorithm that finds the shortest path from the given source node to every other node in the graph.

 I had practiced BFS algorithm with the [Binary Tree](https://github.com/egemen-github/binary_search_trees) and [Knight Travails](https://github.com/egemen-github/knights_travails) projects before.
 However, those graph projects were not involving weighted edges.

 This project is all about weighted edges (e.g., vertices are not equally distanced, or cost of reaching the next node varies) which also means it's way more challenging.

-I am trying to come up with a solution right now.

-Edit 1: I was able to come up with a logic but stil far away from the solution.
+**Edit 1**: I was able to come up with a logic but stil far away from the solution.
 I was thinking of using the objects in this project and I might be taking the wrong approach as I'm just using arrays.

-Edit 2: Completed the Dijkstra's algorithm.
+**Edit 2**: Completed the Dijkstra's algorithm.

 ## How it works?
 * Mark all nodes/vertices unvisited.